|

 our productivity and we have also moved towards our goal.

-that we can protect the most valuable or most important part, that part that
+dependencies that we can protect the most valuable or most important part,

-necessary condition – timeliness – that is currently not being satisfied.
+non-financial necessary condition – timeliness – that is currently not being

 How Then Do We Measure Progress Towards The Goal?